PacificBiosciences/SVTopo/docs/svtopo_usage.md

 SVTopo was benchmarked with a 30x HiFi genome, in default mode and with the `--no-filter` option:

 #### Default mode
-* 88m16s run time
+* 91m42s run time
-* n SV entries in JSON
+* 586 SV entries in JSON

 #### No-filter mode
 * 10m43s run time